Southern Locomotives Ltd History

 The newly restored 34070 Manston double heading with 34028 Eddystone

-In 2005, with the prospect of still having to restore three further Bulleid Pacifics and overhauling 257 Squadron, it was decided to sell Port Line as it was impossible to envisage having the money, time or labour for the overhaul, especially as it was too big to operate on most private railways.
+In 2005, with the prospect of still having to restore three further Bulleid Pacifics and overhauling 257 Squadron, it was decided to sell Port Line.
+We couldn't envisage having the money, time or labour for its overhaul, and it was too big to operate on many private railways.

 Origins